The Way of Tea

 Adapted (with blessing) from traditional Japanese Chanoyu.
 This ceremony has migrated out of the formalized tea house and into the realm of the public for the purpose of allowing greater access to all as a path of awakening to the present moment.
 The roots of this ceremony stretch from Japan into the ancient forests of China providing a rich, multicultural lineage to guide us along the inner pathways of spiritual cultivation.
 During the ceremony, guests witness the preparation of ryaku-bon (tray) tea and will receive a bowl of hand-whisked matcha accompanied with a tea sweet.
 It is a beautiful ceremony for integrating into wedding & anniversary celebrations or honoring life transitions & blessing ways.
 This ceremony is intimate and can serve up to 5 guests per session.
-The ceremony was passed to Erica by Hilary Sati Walker, a student of Asha Greer– artist & Sufi practitioner.
+The ceremony was passed to Erica by Hilary Sati Walker, a student of Asha Greer– artist & founder of Lama Foundation.

 Tea Varieties and Quality.
 In Forest Tea, each guest receives a bowl of organic, ceremony-grade Matcha (powdered leaves of green tea) and a tea sweet.
 Chado Bowl Tea may be served in multiple infusions with a wider variety of loose leaf options including herbal blends, green, oolong, red, purple, black and pu'erh.
 Erica serves organic, 'living' teas that are full of vitality and grown, harvested and processed using ethical, sustainable methods.